lee-naish/Pawns/README.md

 (Pointer Assignment Without Nasty Surprises) is a declarative/imperative language.
 Version: 1.230114
-Initial development by Lee Naish
+developed by Lee Naish
 (basicaly a proof of concept for what I think are some neat language ideas that tackle a difficult problem in programming language design;
-definitely not a polished product)
+definitely not a polished product).

 # Pawns home page
-Since 2022 the home page is [[https://lee-naish.github.io/src/pawns/]] (tinyurl.com/pawns-lang points to an outdated version).
+Since 2022 the home page is https://lee-naish.github.io/src/pawns/ (tinyurl.com/pawns-lang points to an outdated version).
 This has links to (among other things):

-- An informal introduction to the language
+- An informal introduction to the language:
 This is not necessarily up to date, or presented particularly well, and the syntax is not what is supported - see note below.
 A more readable version is in preparation.

 - Slides for a couple of talks

+- A paper on the sharing analysis done in the compiler:
+The implementation
-- A paper on the sharing analysis done in the compiler The implementation here has some known bugs corrected in the paper, meaning you can write dodgey code and the compiler won't complain as it should.
+here has some known bugs corrected in the paper, meaning you can write dodgey code and the compiler won't complain as it should.
 See comments